kitkoshino/cobal/README.md

 # Cobal
-Application deceloped with React, Javascript, Sass.
-And Json Server for fake api
+Application developed with React, Javascript, Sass and Json Server for fake api

 ## Getting Started